ThulasiRaman03778/Prodigy-Infotech-Internship/PRODIGY_WD_03/README.md

 2.**Navigate to the Tic-Tac-Toe directory:**

     cd prodigy-infotech-web-internship/task3/

-Open the index.html file in your browser:
+3.**Open the index.html file in your browser:**

 Simply double-click the index.html file or open it with your preferred web browser to start playing the game.

 3.**🔧 Technologies Used:**

 -HTML: For structuring the game interface.